There are two Eids in the Muslim calendar, Eid al-Fitr, which celebrates the end of Ramadan, and Eid al-Adha.

 4. Get your fill of fibre

-Pulses such as chickpeas, beans and lentils provide plant-based protein which is naturally low in salt and fat.
-Using these to replace some of the red meat or processed meat options will lower your salt and fat intake.
+Pulses such as chickpeas, beans and lentils are a good source of fibre and provide plant-based protein which is naturally low in salt and saturated fat.
+Using these to replace some of the red meat or processed meat options will lower your salt and saturated fat intake.

 Try our chana chaat (mixed bean salad) recipe, which has four green traffic lights.